Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness

 \subsection{Performance under the black-box attacks}

-As suggested in~\cite{athalye2018obfuscated}, providing evidence of being robust against the black-box attacks is critical to claim reliable robustness.
+As suggested in~\citet{carlini2019evaluating}, providing evidence of being robust against the black-box attacks is critical to claim reliable robustness.
 We first perform the transfer-based attacks using PGD and MIM.
-Since the targeted attacks usually have poor transferability~\cite{kurakin2018competation}, we only focus on the untargeted mode in this case, and the results are shown in Fig.~\ref{fig:2}.
+Since the targeted attacks usually have poor transferability~\citep{kurakin2018competation}, we only focus on the untargeted mode in this case, and the results are shown in Fig.~\ref{fig:2}.
 We further perform the gradient-free attacks using the SPSA method and report the results in the Part \uppercase\expandafter{\romannumeral2} of Table~\ref{table2}.
-To perform numerical approximations on gradients in SPSA, we set the batch size to be $128$, the learning rate is $0.01$ and the step size of finite difference is $\delta=0.01$, as suggested by~\cite{uesato2018adversarial}.
-These results indicate that training with the MMC loss also leads to robustness under the black-box attacks, which verifies that our method can induce reliable robustness, rather than the false one caused by, e.g., gradient mask~\cite{athalye2018obfuscated}.
+To perform numerical approximations on gradients in SPSA, we set the batch size to be $128$, the learning rate is $0.01$, and the step size of the finite difference is $\delta=0.01$, as suggested by~\citet{uesato2018adversarial}.
+We also evaluate under stronger SPSA attacks with batch size to be $4096$ and $8192$ in Table~\ref{tablewrap:1}, where the $\epsilon=8/255$.
+With larger batch sizes, we can find that the accuracy under the black-box SPSA attacks converges to it under the white-box PGD attacks.
+These results indicate that training with the MMC loss also leads to robustness under the black-box attacks, which verifies that our method can induce reliable robustness, rather than the false one caused by, e.g., gradient mask~\citep{athalye2018obfuscated}.